This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show the cause of your pain.

 - An MRI takes pictures of your shoulder.
 An MRI may show calcium in your shoulder or another cause of your pain.
 You may be given dye to help the parts of your shoulder show up better in the pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is calcific tendinitis treated?